 Consider removing your CSRs from this task entirely.
 It may seem crazy, but we strongly recommend that the team member who closes out the invoice, collects the payment, and books the follow-up visit should be the team member who assisted the veterinarian with the appointment from the beginning.
 This gives your client a seamless experience and prevents them from feeling “passed around” from one team member to another.
 It may also help to prevent missed charges.

-Some veterinary practices offer too many communication channels.
-Phone, text, email, social media, website… With so many ways to reach your practice, your clients could be confused and unsure about how you’d prefer to be communicated with.
+With phone calls, text messages, email, and social media, there are so many ways to reach your practice and your clients could be confused and unsure about how you’d prefer to be communicated with.
 And, when clients need to know important information prior to their visit, they often don’t receive that information in advance, and CSRs are forced to relay it to every client every time.

 The solution: Tell your clients what you want them to do, and how you want things done.